hirschlisa/sciencecommunication/Course_sciencecomm.md

 # Summary
 Congratulations!
-You completed the course “Science communcation”!
+You completed the course “Science Communcation”!
 In this course you learned about the basics of science communication, why it mattters, how it can benefit both you and others and the four questions to help you get started: who are you communicating to, how, why and where?

 You now have an overview over different possibilities and a checklist that you can use for your next communication effort.
 Check out the supporting resources section if you want to dive deeper into the topic, want to find and use templates and find and connect with colleagues!